-The on-campus student in the non-thesis option must register for a minimum of 4 credit hours of NTRI 7980.
-Students in the non-thesis option may not count NTRI 7990 Research and Thesis hours for credit on their Plan of Study for Master's degree.
+The on-campus student in the non-thesis track must register for a minimum of 5 credit hours of NTRI 7980.
+Students in the non-thesis track may not count NTRI 7990 Research and Thesis hours for credit on their Plan of Study for Master's degree.